Robbie Lee (actress)

 Robbie Lee (born Robin Lee Hoopes) is an American actress.
-She is known for the cult film, Switchblade Sisters and Big Bad Mama.
-Lee also had a successful career as a voice actress, known for the character Twink in Rainbow Brite and in The Get Along Gang as Zipper Cat.
+She is known for the cult films Switchblade Sisters and Big Bad Mama.
+Lee also had a successful career as a voice actress, known for the characters Twink in Rainbow Brite and Zipper Cat in The Get Along Gang.

 Early life

 Lee was born in the San Fernando Valley in Southern California in 1954.
 Her mother was the actress Georgia Lee who starred in the 1950s in a series of movies with reverend Billy Graham.
 Her father was the character actor Ralph Lee who later became a preacher and founder of the Valley Presbyterian Church.

 Career

 Robbie made her first on-screen appearance in one of her mother's films with reverend Billy Graham.
 She graduated from high school in 1972.
 Lee took up modeling and appeared in many advertisements in print and in television.